2017 Age-Friendly Cities Summit: Resources Now Available!

-With this summit, Peninsula Family Service is bringing together civic leaders, health leaders, residents and community members to learn about what it takes to become an “Age-Friendly City” and brainstorm on how this can become a reality in each of the 20 cities and towns across San Mateo County.
+With this summit, Peninsula Family Service brought together civic leaders, health leaders, residents and community members to learn about what it takes to become an “Age-Friendly City” and brainstorm on how this can become a reality in each of the 20 cities and towns across San Mateo County.

-The Age-Friendly Cities Summit will bring together civic leaders, health leaders, residents and community members.
+The Age-Friendly Cities Summit brought together civic leaders, health leaders, residents and community members.
 You can find more information about our speakers below:

 David J. Canepa